Big Learning with Bayesian Methods: Basics of Bayesian Methods

 \subsection{Approximate Bayesian Inference}

-The computational difficulties in Bayesian inference arise from the intractability of high-dimensional integrals as involved in the posterior and in Eq.s~(\ref{eq:prediction}, \ref{eq:marginal}).
+Though conceptually simple, Bayesian inference has computational difficulties, which arise from the intractability of high-dimensional integrals as involved in the posterior and in Eq.s~(\ref{eq:prediction}, \ref{eq:marginal}).
 These are typically not only analytically intractable but also difficult to obtain numerically.
 Common practice resorts to approximate methods, which can be grouped into two categories\footnote{Both maximum likelihood estimation (MLE), $\hat{\Thetav}_{\textrm{MLE}} = \argmax_{\Thetav} p(\data | \Thetav)$, and maximum a posterior estimation (MAP), $\hat{\Thetav}_{\textrm{MAP}} = \argmax_{\Thetav} p_0(\Thetav) p(\data | \Thetav)$, can be seen as the third type of approximation methods to do Bayesian inference.
 We omit them since they examine only a single point, and so can neglect the potentially large distributions in the integrals.} --- variational methods and Monte Carlo methods.